olibartfast/object-detection-inference/docs/DependencyManagement.md

 ### 🔍 **Auto CUDA Detection for LibTorch**

-When using `--compute-platform gpu` or `--compute-platform cuda`, the script automatically:
+When using `--compute-platform gpu` or `--compute-platform cuda` (equivalent), the script automatically:

 1. **Reads CUDA version** from `versions.inference-engines.env`
 2. **Maps CUDA version** to PyTorch compute platform: